damiencollard/discourse-article/README.md

 ## TODO

-- Fill-wrap paragraphs other than quotes.
+- Fill-wrap paragraphs other than quotes -- use `gnus-article-fill-long-lines`?
 - Do not fill-wrap code blocks inside quotes!
 - Highlighting of code blocks (with `polymode`?).